-Resilient systems in Nature don’t worry much about social equity, poverty or quality of life.
+Resilient systems in Nature don’t worry much about the health of individuals, poverty or quality of life.
 Yet we value all these in our human systems.
-It turns out the ecologically resilient systems have a dividend: health, poverty and inequality all are associated with ecologically resilient systems.
+It turns out the ecologically resilient systems have a dividend: health and lack of poverty are both associated with ecologically resilient systems.

 Finally, a review of the eight factors with a focus on building community resilience.

 – Resilience never ends: conclusion and invitation

 Look in the following appendix to see the methods we used for our qualitative and quantitative studies.

 Below is the full collection of case studies generated from our study and cited in the chapters above.
 These case studies will help you broaden your understanding of resilience from real life examples.
 All of these stories cover at least five years of resilience, others more than 40.
 Take time to read and enjoy them.

 –Searcy County, AR – There is only one Local